At issue is a precarious, cracking stretch of the roadway just above Slide Ranch, between Stinson Beach and Muir Beach.

 The downslope would be planted after completion of the six-month project, scheduled to begin in April 2012.

-Headed toward Stinson Beach past Slide Ranch, a similar but smaller downslope project is planned at milepost 8.1, where a 40-foot-long section of roadway would be repaired, rails and retaining wall installed.
+Headed toward Stinson Beach past Slide Ranch, a similar but smaller downslope project is planned at milepost 8.

 The plan follows completion in 2007 of a four-month, $25 million road reconstruction project that closed a stretch of road north of Slide Ranch to Panoramic Highway.
 A similar project also shut the road in 2005.
 The road closures were an inconvenience for motorists, disrupted commerce and riled merchants.
 Plans now call for one lane of the roadway to remain open to traffic during construction of the 2012 project.